Charles Macintosh was born in Glasgow on December 29, 1766.

 It was just as swiftly removed and hastily refolded into a less regular shape once the dark clouds had passed.
 Although as a utility it had no paramour, as a fashion statement it lacked in modern parlance, street cred.

-However Charles Macintosh who died just outside of Glasgow on July 25, 1843 can rest assured that his name, like that of Sandwich and Biro has entered the vocabulary as an item of everyday use, although posterity continues to misspell his name.
+However Charles Macintosh who died just outside of Glasgow on July 25, 1843 can rest assured that his name, like that of Sandwich and Biro has entered the vocabulary as an item of everyday use.

 © John Barber – originally published in the Glasgow Herald 9 April 1998